sr3dna/androme/README.md

     outputMaxProcessingTime: 30
 };
 ```
-You can preview the library with the provided /demos/*.html which should generate the same XML you see here in the README.
+You can preview the library with the provided /demos/*.html which for the the time being is the only form of documentation.
 Using the latest Chrome will always generate the most accurate layout.

 Constraint chain is available as a setting since flexbox does not always support exact placement for views that are not in the typical grid format.
 The same can be said for disabling GridLayout in favor of LinearLayout when the generated UI is not accurate.
 ConstraintLayout and RelativeLayout should render the same UI although ConstraintLayout is preferred for most scenarios.
 To use Constraint circle for placement you have to disable "useConstraintGuideline".